fission/fission/README.md

 An _environment_ is a container with a webserver and dynamic loader for functions.
-Today, Fission comes with NodeJS and Python environments and you can also add your own.
-So for example if you want to add some binaries to your Python image and call them from your code, you can edit the Python environment's Dockerfile, rebuild it, and add it to Fission.
+Today, Fission comes with NodeJS and Python environments.
+You can also add your own: for example, if you want to add a binary to your Python image, you can edit the Python environment's Dockerfile, rebuild it, and add your new environment to Fission.

 A _trigger_ is something that maps an event to a function; Fission supports HTTP triggers today, with upcoming support for other types of